Lightning-AI/pytorch-lightning/docs/source/metrics.rst

     If using metrics in data parallel mode (dp), the metric update/logging should be done in the ``<mode>_step_end`` method (where ``<mode>`` is either ``training``, ``validation`` or ``test``).
 This is due to metric states else being destroyed after each forward pass, leading to wrong accumulation.
-In practise do the following:
+In practice do the following:

     .. code-block:: python